-4 Includes inflation at 2.75% plus real across the board salary increase of 0.25% plus merit and promotional increases as of June 30, 2021 and 2020, respectively.
+Includes inflation at 2.50% plus real across the board salary increases of 0.25% plus merit and promotional increases that vary by service as of June 30, 2023.
+Includes inflation at 2.75% plus real across the board salary increases of 0.25% plus merit and promotional increases that vary by service as of June 30, 2022.